gokullan/documents/postgres.markdown

 # PostgreSQL

+## Login
--   `sudo -i -u postgres`
+-   `sudo -i -u postgres` to go to PostgreSQL admin terminal
     -   `\psql` for Postgres shell
+-   `psql -U username -d dbname` to log in using a different username and access `dbname`
+    -   `-d dbname` if not provided, psql will try to access the default database (the same name as the username) which may not exist

+## Administration
+-   Add `psql -U ... -f file.sql` to execute the file on a database

+## `psql`
 -   `\password` to change password
 -   Default port: 5432
 -   `\conninfo`
+-   `\du` or `\du+` to list users
+-   `\l` to list databases
+-   `\c database_name` to use (/switch to) a database
+-   `\dt` to show tables
+-   UUID
+    -   `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";` to install extension first
+    -   `SELECT uuid_generate_v4()`
 -   `IN`: The IN operator is a good early demonstrator of the elegance of the relational model.
 The argument it takes is not just a list of values - it's actually a table with a single column.
 Since queries also return tables, if you create a query that returns a single column, you can feed those results into an IN operator.
 To give a toy example:
 ```
 SELECT CASE expression
     WHEN value THEN result2